Wyatt & Muelder Reflexology Path

-When the Bott wing of the Michigan State University College of Nursing was built in 2012, Professor Emeritus Dr. Gwen Wyatt was in the midst of implementing a grant from the National Cancer Institute.
-The complementary therapy being tested for symptom management with cancer patients was reflexology.
-The reflexology consultant on Dr. Wyatt's team, Elizabeth Marazita, had installed reflexology paths on university campuses around the country and internationally.
-Elizabeth became acquainted with our dean at that time, Mary Mundt, and suggested the idea of a reflexology path as part of the new landscaping for the front of the Bott Building.
+Elizabeth Marazita, Doctor of Acupuncture and Oriental Medicine, was acting as the reflexology consultant on Dr. Wyatt's team at the time.
+Elizabeth and her team have designed and installed reflexology paths on university campuses around the country and act as consultants internationally.
+Elizabeth became acquainted with our Dean at that time, Dr. Mary Mundt, and suggested the idea of a reflexology path as part of the new landscaping for the front of the Bott Building.

-The Muelder-Wyatt Reflexology Pathway is now utilized by students, faculty, alumni and visitors as a meditative path to walk and reflect.
-It has come to represent a symbol of health and healing in the College of Nursing environment.
+The Wyatt & Muelder Reflexology Path is now utilized by students, faculty, alumni and visitors as a meditative path to walk and reflect.
+It has come to represent a symbol of health and healing in the College of Nursing environment at Michigan State University.

 Reflexology Links